 Cash expenditures in connection with the CRP consist of payments for salary, benefits, and unused paid time off for the affected employees.
-The CRP will also consist of a severance package that includes a cash severance payment and payments to cover the employer premiums and administration fees for continuation of healthcare coverage for a limited period.
-The severance package, in some cases, will also include an acceleration of the vesting of certain outstanding restricted stock units and stock options to affected employees.
+The CRP also consists of a severance package that includes a cash severance payment and payments to cover the employer premiums and administration fees for continuation of healthcare coverage for a limited period.
+The severance package, in some cases, also included an acceleration of the vesting of certain outstanding restricted stock units and stock options to affected employees.

 Each affected employee's eligibility for the severance benefits is contingent upon such employee's execution (and no revocation) of a separation agreement, which includes a general release of claims against the Company.
-The Company expects payments relating to the CRP to be completed by the end of the second quarter of 2023.
+The Company expects payments relating to the CRP to be completed by the end of the fourth quarter of 2023.

-In connection with the CRP, the Company recorded a \$7.9 million restructuring charge related to one-time termination benefits during the three months ended March 31, 2023.
+In connection with the CRP, the Company recorded restructuring charges of \$6.6 million and \$14.5 million during the three and six months ended June 30, 2023, respectively, related to one-time termination benefits.